whoIsImai/whoIsImai/README.md

-### all about uilding applications that solve real-world problems
+### all about building applications that solve real-world problems

 - **React** & **React Native** for building interactive and responsive apps.
 - **Node.js** & **TypeScript** for backend and API development.